Daniel V. McLean

-Early life
+Early life and education

-Born in Fayette County, Pennsylvania in 1801, McLean spent most of his childhood in Ross County, Ohio.
-At 21, McLean became affiliated with the Presbyterian church in Athens, Ohio where he became interested in the seminary.
+McLean was born November 24, 1901, in Fayette County, Pennsylvania.
+He spent most of his childhood in Ross County, Ohio.
+At 21, McLean became affiliated with the Presbyterian church in Athens, Ohio, and became interested in the seminary.
 In 1824, he graduated from the University of Ohio and for the next two years worked as a teacher in Chambersburg, Pennsylvania.
-After this, McLean attended the Princeton Theological Seminary for a period of two years, and was ordained by the Presbytery of Miami on June 29, 1831.
+After this, McLean attended the Princeton Theological Seminary for two years, and was ordained by the Presbytery of Miami on June 29, 1831.

 Career

-McLean's first pastoral role was as a Stated Supply (or acting pastor) for a church in Lebanon, Ohio, though he was soon thereafter moved to the Old Tennent Church in Manalapan, New Jersey in 1832.
+McLean's first pastoral role was as a Stated Supply, which was an acting pastor, for a church in Lebanon, Ohio, though he soon moved to the Old Tennent Church in Manalapan, New Jersey, in 1832.
 He preached at the Old Tennent Church for four years before resigning in 1836.
-The year prior to his leaving, in 1835, McLean, along with members of the church board, agreed to form a new congregation in nearby Freehold, New Jersey citing closer proximity to their own homes.
-On June 10 of that year the church began construction, and by 1837, at the cost of $4,000, the church was completed.
+The year prior to his leaving, in 1835, McLean, along with members of the church board, agreed to form a new congregation in nearby Freehold, New Jersey, citing closer proximity to their own homes.
+On June 10 of that year, the church began construction, and by 1837, at the cost of $4,000, the church was completed.
 Many of the elders of the Old Tennent Church moved to the new church, then named The Village Church at Freehold, and on November 1, 1838, McLean was officially installed as the church's first pastor.
-He stayed with the church in Freehold for a period of twelve years before Lafayette College requested him to become their next president in 1850.
+He stayed with the church in Freehold for a period of twelve years before Lafayette College hired ed him in 1850 as the college's fifth president.